nicokuehn-dci/TuxTrax/README.md

 ### Sample Library Integration: Dive Into Your Sound Collection

 *   **Deep Library Scanning:** Automatically index your Splice, Loopmasters, or other sample folders.
-*   **Cloud Sync:** Access your samples from anywhere by linking TuxTrax to your cloud storage provider (Splice, Noiiz, Google Drive, Dropbox).
+*   **Cloud Sync:** TuxTrax can synchronize your sample library with cloud storage.
+Currently, it supports folder synchronization with Google Drive, Dropbox, Splice, and Noiiz.
+Direct API integration is planned for future releases.
+File conflicts are resolved by keeping the most recently modified version.
 *   **Auto-Fill Channels:** Spark inspiration with:
     *   **Style-Based Channel Population:** Quickly create complete kits based on genre (e.g., "Hip-Hop Kit").
     *   **"Surprise Me" Randomization:** Embrace the unexpected and discover new sounds.